|

 new plant.
 As you can see, we're not using an outer pot.
 This plant is

-going outside for the summer so a shallow plastic saucer will hold the
+going outside for the summer so a shallow plastic saucer replaces the

-nutrient solution.
-The decorative outer pot will collect too much water
+outer pot.
+The decorative outer pot will collect too much

 pot has